 The tales he tells are chilling — of a time when queens were executed, prisoners were tied to the rack, and traitors had their heads carried through the streets of the city.

+In years gone by, the Tower of London was a fortress of fear.
 The Yeoman Warders were hated by the population, taunted with the name ‘Beefeaters’ because they were well-fed within the stone walls of the monarchy while the average citizen starved on the plague-ridden streets.